ThierryM1212/cyti/cyti-miner/README.md

 # CYTI miner

 Miner software to mint CYTI contracts and generate the token ID following the requested pattern.
-When a CYTI contract is created the miners try to find the right token ID.
+When a CYTI contract is created, the miners try to find the right token ID.
 The first miner to find it gets the fee (ERG).

 The cyti-miner executable is available for Windows and Linux:<br />
 https://github.com/ThierryM1212/cyti/releases